 Contact our staff for scheduling and questions involving the administration of cases in the 415th.
-We make every reasonable effort to accommodate your needs.
+Hearings and trials will be conducted by remote video means unless the court authorizes otherwise.
+Please inform the court if you believe your requested setting requires personal appearances by counsel, parties, and/or witnesses.
+We make every reasonable effort to accommodate your needs, including health concerns.
 Please realize that the presiding judge generally cannot speak with you about factual matters relating to pending cases.
 If you wish to speak with the judge regarding other matters, please inquire of our staff for guidance.
 Questions about potential outcomes in pending cases or about the law in general (legal advice) cannot be addressed.
 The court system exists to serve the concept of justice, thus it is our desire that your experience with the 415th be a pleasant one, considering all circumstances.

 Courtroom Attire Guidelines for Parties